abel212004/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-welcome to more on pointers and arrays and also strings
+welcome to pointer string and arrays